Ancillary study management systems: a review of needs

 The breadth, diversity, and ongoing nature of review for ancillary study proposals mean that the review process can pose a significant operational load.
 For this reason, an ASMS should provide tools for submitting, requesting, tracking, and delivering materials, plus tracking the approval process and determining the status of applications.

+3. Creation of protocol or plan.
 The trial protocol or observational study plan sets out the research hypothesis, existing specimens, and new assays that are required, as well as data analysis and delivery expectations.
 Sometimes this document must be included in the original proposal that is reviewed in Step 2.
 However, earlier development of a complete protocol may not be possible when an external investigator lacks access to the data, context, specimens, and statisticians associated with the original study.
 Tools for providing limited access earlier in this process could reduce later iteration on proposals and protocols.

 No matter when a protocol or proposal is developed, it will need to be tracked and made available to people involved in both new and original studies, ideally on a secure, restricted web site.
 It may also need to undergo further formal review and approval, so Step 2 may be repeated.